-How to generate ideas with OpenAI’s GPT-3 automatically
+How to generate ideas with OpenAI’s GPT-3 and Baserow

 How to generate content with OpenAI’s GPT-3 and Baserow